 If successful in being appointed a role you will need provided evidence that you possess a current working with children check before commencing employment.
 The cost of completing this check is to be met by you.

 All information provided in applications, including personal details, is protected by the Privacy Act 1988.
 Information provided will be used for recruitment purposes only.
 All applications will be retained in Sydney Living Museums' Human Resources section for 12 months after the selection then destroyed.

 Information on privacy & security practices followed by JobsNSW can be found on their website.

 1.7 Verification of professional, academic qualifications and/or licences

-If you are selected as the preferred candidate for a position, the selection committee will ask to see original licences, certificates or certified (by the institution) academic transcripts of your qualifications/skills if they are a requirement of the position.
+If you are selected as the preferred candidate for a role, the selection panel will ask to see original licences, certificates or certified (by the institution) academic transcripts of your qualifications/skills if they are a requirement of the role.
 The cost of producing this documentation is to be met by you.
-The selection committee may also seek verification of your qualifications/licenses from the issuing body.
+The selection panel may also seek verification of your qualifications/licenses from the issuing body.

-Appointment to positions in the NSW Public Service is on the basis of merit.
-This means that each applicant is assessed on merit against the knowledge, skills, experience, qualifications, personal qualities and standard of work performance required in the advertised position.
-The selection criteria in the advertisement set out what these requirements are for each position.
-The applicant who, on balance, demonstrates the most merit against the requirements is recommended for appointment.
-Internal applicants are not given preference over external applicants and no factors other than those clearly relevant to performance in the position are taken into account in the assessment.
-As a result it is imperative that applicants demonstrate their level of knowledge, skills and ability in their application.
+The candidate who, on balance, demonstrates the most merit against the requirements for the role is recommended for appointment.
+Internal candidates are not given preference over external candidates and no factors other than those clearly relevant to performance in the role are taken into account in the assessment of candidates.
+As a result it is imperative that candidates demonstrate their level of knowledge, skills and capabilities in their application, interview and assessment/s.

-It is important to prepare a comprehensive and competitive application in order to be called to attend an interview.
-A good application shows why an applicant is the best person for the position and how their capabilities match the selection criteria for the role.
+It is important to prepare a comprehensive and competitive application in order to be called to attend an interview and assessment/s.
+A good application shows why a candidate is the best person for the role and how their experience, knowledge and capabilities match the requirements of the role.